 If you decide to try these remedies, or other herbal products, be sure to discuss this with your doctor.
 Some botanical or herbal supplements can interact with prescription drugs.

-Health risks associated with menopause include a greater risk of heart disease and osteoporosis.
+Late menopause health risks include a greater risk of heart disease and osteoporosis.
 Heart disease remains the number one cause of death for women in the United States.
 It is important to make sure blood cholesterol, blood pressure, and blood sugar are at normal levels.
 Cholesterol levels at the time of menopause may fluctuate, causing HDL (good cholesterol) to go down and LDL (bad cholesterol) to go up.
 These changes may result in heart attack or stroke.
 Declining estrogen levels may be partly to blame, but hormone therapy is not recommended for postmenopausal women to decrease these risks because it is associated with health risks of its own.

 Menopause may also have an active role in osteoporosis, a condition in which bones become very weak and can break easily.
 Estrogen is important in building new bone.
 The decrease in estrogen during menopause makes women susceptible to osteoporosis.
 It is very important to build as much bone density as possible before age 30.
 Preserving bone density can be done by consuming foods high in calcium, such as milk and milk products.
 Vitamin D is also important because it helps the body absorb calcium.